stablekernel/aqueduct/source/docs/db/serialization.md

 }
 ```

 A separate getter and setter may exist instead of a property.
-Getters with the `Serialize` annotation will be written in `asMap` and setters with the annotation will be read in `readFromMap`.
+With this annotation, getters are added to `asMap` and setters will be input for `read`.

 ```dart
 class User extends ManagedObject<_User> implements _User {